Home > Best CPUs > CPU GPU Combos

 Therefore, in general when building or upgrading a gaming PC, it makes sense to put more weight towards your GPU.
 However, there are always exceptions, and depending on your exact usage you may want to think through your choice of CPU and GPU a little more based on the following 3 things.

-See Also: The Best CPUs for Gaming (Intel vs AMD)
+See Also: How to Choose the Best CPU for Gaming

 Types of Games You Play (CPU Intensive?)